 Our 100 Mile Wardrobe pieces tend to be time, labor, and skill intensive pieces with a focus on hand work and craftsmanship.

 We feel this is possibly the most ethical way to produce knit and woven pieces.
+We love that this concept gives us the ability to support our local economy and work with a domestic supply chain.
 We feel it is an important project to pursue, and it creates a unique opportunity for customers wishing to invest in classic, timeless, ethical clothing.

 And you may have guessed, this is where our name, W1 Hundred, originates from.
 “W” for wardrobe, “1” and “Hundred” for our ambition of creating pieces within the area of 100 miles.
 Our name reminds us to stay true to our goals of working with natural dyes, naturally derived fibres, local materials where possible, and of course, crafted by hand.